What is candidate screening?

 One of the three S's of recruitment that comes after applicants have been sourced from the applicant pool is candidate screening.
 Screening is the process of evaluating job applications, scanning resumes and selecting suitable candidates that match with the job description.
 The process of determining whether a candidate is qualified for the role is based on their educational qualifications, experience, and skill sets.

-Despite the advancements in recruitment technology, candidate screening is the most time-intensive process of hiring.
+Despite the advancements in recruitment technology, screening candidates is the most time-intensive process of hiring.
 On average, the hiring decision takes about 23 hours of screening time.
 However, due to the narrow window of opportunity on the candidate market, the screening process needs to be considerably reduced to increase candidate retention.

 How do you conduct the candidate screening process?

-The process of candidate screening involves three basic steps - all depending on the role’s minimum and preferred qualifications.
+The process of screening candidates involves three basic steps - all depending on the role’s minimum and preferred qualifications.
 These qualifications must be a part of the job description and may cover topics such as:

 - Work experience